Jim Bunning: Players union involvement

 From the mid-1960s until his retirement from baseball, Bunning was active in the Major League Baseball Players Association (MLBPA), and played a major role in transforming the organization into one of the country's most successful labor unions.

 Though the MLBPA had been formed in the early 1950s as an attempt to improve pay, benefits, and working conditions for players, team owners were still largely able to impose their will on the players by acting in concert to limit salaries and refrain from offering first rate employee benefits and working conditions, such as suitable stadium locker rooms and a per diem allowance to pay for meals while traveling for away games.
 At the time, the starting salary was about $47,000 in current dollars ($6,000 in 1965), and the average salary was about $112,000 ($14,000 in 1965).
 As a result, many players had to work in the off season.
 The owners also offered a substandard pension plan which provided low payments to retirees, and for which most players were ineligible.
 Many spring training playing fields were unsafe, and lodging and dining facilities were often racially segregated.

 Bunning became active with the MLBPA early in his career, including serving as the pension representative for the American League players and a member of the union's executive board.
 In 1965, Bunning joined with Robin Roberts, a founder of the MLBPA, to hire a full-time executive director.
 They agreed on Marvin Miller, then an economist with the United Steelworkers.
 They convinced the players union to hire Miller, and he remained in the position until 1983.
 Under Miller's direction, in 1968 the MLBPA negotiated its first collective bargaining agreement with the owners, which put the players on the path to improved salaries, benefits, and working conditions.
 By the time Bunning retired, the minimum salary and average salary for major league players had nearly doubled.
 By 2015, the minimum salary was over $500,000 and the average salary was over $4 million.
 Over time, the MLBPA also succeeded at eliminating the reserve clause and Major League Baseball's exemption from antitrust laws.
 As a result, players were able to negotiate for the right to veto trades, as well as the right to declare free agency and offer their services to the highest bidder.

-After retiring, Bunning represented players individually as a player agent.
+After retiring, Bunning represented players individually as a sports agent.
 He eventually represented as many as 30 players at one time.

 At the time of Bunning's death, Tony Clark, then serving as MLBPA's executive director, praised Bunning's union activities: "Recognizing the need to ensure that all players receive fair representation in their dealings with major league club owners, Jim, along with a number of his peers, helped pave the way for generations of players."